 Funds that are appropriated through the annual budget processes of parliament can be placed under Requisition which means that, in order to incur expenditure against those funds, the approval of the Minister of Economy is required.
 This is done on a quarterly basis.
-It allows the MOE to better manage demand side and supply side constraints, some of which includes the following:
+It allows the Minister for Economy to better manage demand side and supply side constraints, some of which includes the following:

-- resource availability (gravel and hard rock source); - supply confidence (investing in equipment and continuity of work); - project locality (spread out of projects around Fiji); and - forwards work programme surety of program delivery and materials.
+- resource availability (gravel and hard rock source); - supply confidence (investing ir equipment and continuity of work); - project locality (spread out of projects around Fiji); and - forwards work programme surety of program delivery and materials.

-During the 2019/2020 financial year, FRA utilized 90% of budgeted expenditure
+During the 2020/2021 financial year, FRA utilized 78% of budgeted expenditure